-ARTICLE 5.
+- ARTICLE 5.
 OFFENSIVE SUBSTITUTIONS.
-The following are applicable to any offensive substitute who is entering the game:

-- (a) He must move onto the field of play or the end zone as far as the inside of the field numerals prior to the snap to be a legal substitution.
-If he does not, and is on the field of play or end zone at the time of a legal snap, he is an illegal substitute. - (b) If he approaches the huddle and communicates with a teammate, he is required to participate in at least one play before being withdrawn.
+The following are applicable to any offensive substitute who is entering the game: (a) He must move onto the field of play or the end zone as far as the inside of the field numerals prior to the snap to be a legal - substitution.
+If he does not, and is on the field of play or end zone at the time of a legal snap, he is an illegal substitute.(b) If he approaches the huddle and communicates with a teammate, he is required to participate in at least one play before - (b) If he approaches the huddle and communicates with a teammate, he is required to participate in at least one play before being withdrawn.
 After a warning, subsequent violations of this rule shall be penalized for unsportsmanlike conduct.
 See 5-2-11.